GustavoHBDuarte/Metabolomics_PK_proj/README.md

 Rosuvastatin is a quite known lipid-lowering agent generally used for hypercholesterolemia treatment and coronary artery diseases prevention.
 There is a substantial inter-individual variability in the absorption of statins, which in turn may affect drug therapy safety and efficacy.
 Therefore, the ability of predicting the individual absorption of Rosuvastin before even taking the drug would be tremendously valuable for optimal drug therapy, minimizing adverse effects.This project basically aims to:

-* Develop an algorithm to predict interindividual rosuvastatin absorption by predicting the main pharmacokinetic parameters AUC and Cmax.
+* Develop an algorithm to predict interindividual rosuvastatin absorption by predicting the main pharmacokinetic parameters AUC and C<sub>max</sub>.

 * Optimize Elastic Net regression applying feature selection and GridSearchCV hyperparameters tuning.